 Tribulus Testosterone Clinical Studies

 The theory behind this herb is it's supposed to elevate luteinizing hormone (LH), which in turn sends instructions to the testes causing them to make testosterone.
 More LH means more testosterone is made.
-And, as most know, the higher testosterone levels, might mean more muscle growth, energy, better erections etc.
+And, as most know, higher testosterone levels, might mean more muscle growth, energy, better erections etc.

 Research Review Video